Advising in University Studies

 - Advising for RIT students on the change of major process

-- Referrals for RIT students to the RIT Career Counseling Center if appropriate
+- Referrals for RIT students to the Career Services and Cooperative Education if appropriate

 What happens in USP during Semester Conversion?